Thermalization in open many-body systems and KMS detailed balance: Properties of the coarse-grained Lindbladian

 where in the first inequality we applied the relation $|\tanh(x)|\leq |x|$, and then we maximized over all possible values of $\omega_-$.
-Then, thanks to the triangle inequality, the bounds in Eq.~\eqref{eq:137} and Eq.~\eqref{eq:139} give the claim.
+Then, thanks to the triangle inequality, the bound in Eq.~\eqref{eq:139} gives the claim.